projectcalico/typha/README.md

 ## When should I use Typha?

-We recommend using Typha when the Kubernetes API Datastore is supporting Felix.
+We recommend always using Typha when you are using the Kubernetes API datastore.
-While Typha can be used with etcd, etcd v3 is optimised to handle many clients already so we do not recommend adding Typha if you're using etcd.
+However, Typha is strictly necessary when you are using the Kubernetes API datastore with a cluster greater than 50 nodes.

+Typha is generally not required for Calico deployments using an etcdv3 datastore directly.

 ## How can I start using Typha?